MEEDOO99/MEEDOO/Rules-(Detailed-Version).md

 Additionally, we ask that users choose appropriate nicknames and profile pictures and that they use the most appropriate channel for discussion (i.e. using #learning for asking questions).

 ### 3. No spam/advertising.
-Anything that clogs up chat will get removed.
+Anything that clogs up chat will get removed, including:
+- Random links posted with no context (we assume these go to malware sites and remove them)
+- Gibberish
+- Multiple repeated messages

 ### 4. Disturbing/graphic content is not allowed.
 NSFW content can only be posted in #no-rules, nowhere else.
 Anything that wouldn't be appropriate to look at in public will probably get removed.
 This includes images depicting gore or anything illegal.
 More mature content is allowed in #no-rules.
 Discussion in most channels should be kept around PG-13.